strangerstudios/memberlite-shortcodes/readme.txt

 Some of the shortcodes in this plugin will work with any theme, but we cannot guarantee the appearance will match that of the demo site.

 == Changelog ==
+= 1.3.1 - 2018-08-01 =
+* BUG FIX: Improved broken layout of Recent Posts shortcode to use grid layout properly.

 = 1.3 - 2018-07-30 =
 * ENHANCEMENT: Updated to use Font Awesome version 5.2.
 * ENHANCEMENT: Adjusted styles and memberlite_subpagelist shortcode to match Memberlite Theme version 4.0 styling.